 After that pleasant surprise I bash my way through the scrub again, initially to the east (roughly the same direction I came from), and then bearing south towards the trig.
 While trig stations are – obviously – located at the highest point of an area, in this case there’s no obvious peak and the high undergrowth makes it difficult to work out where I’m going.
 Eventually I reach the top of a cliff line slightly west of the trig station, from where there is a nice view over Smiths Creek to Terrey Hills and Duffys Forest.

-From here the trig station isn’t far, and I soon reach TS2531 HUNGRY, at 197m above sea level.
+From here the trig station isn’t far, and I soon reach the Hungry Trig (TS2531 HUNGRY), at 197m above sea level.
 Like many trig stations in Ku-ring-gai Chase National Park, it’s surrounded by vegetation that would have been cleared when the trig was in use, and there’s no view at all from here.

 From the trig, I take a more direct path back to General San Martin Drive and the car, descending in a northerly direction down to the road.
 There’s a high embankment above the road, so I follow the top of this cliff line along the road, passing what seems to be the remains of an old road along the way.
 Just before the Hungary Track, I’m able to scramble down to the road.
 It’s taken about an hour to cover the 1.6km off-track loop.